Wallage254/crownjobsphp/replit.md

 # Overview

 CrownOpportunities is a modern UK job board application specifically designed to connect African professionals with job opportunities in the United Kingdom.
-The platform focuses on sectors like construction, healthcare, hospitality, and skilled trades, with particular emphasis on visa sponsorship opportunities.
-Built as a full-stack web application, it features a React frontend with shadcn/ui components, Express.js backend, and PostgreSQL database managed through Drizzle ORM.
+The platform focuses on sectors like construction, healthcare, hospitality, and skilled trades, with particular emphasis on visa sponsorship opportunities. **Successfully migrated from Node.js/React to PHP Laravel framework (August 1, 2025)** while preserving identical functionality and UI design.
+Built as a full-stack web application with Laravel backend, Blade templates, and PostgreSQL database managed through Eloquent ORM.

 # User Preferences